 The OxyTurbine® Aerator is a hybrid aerator in that it can float on the surface or else be attached to a wall.
 Regardless of how it is installed, it always releases air beneath the surface of the water.
-Using a rotating disc that operates on the principle of precession, it discharges a plume of oxygenated water in both a downward and a 360-degree lateral direction.
+Using a rotating disk that operates on the principle of precession, it discharges a plume of oxygenated water in both a down and a 360-degree lateral direction.

-The OxyTurbine® Aerator can be installed in many different locations within a treatment system.
+The OxyTurbine® Aerator can be installed in many locations within a treatment system.